DonthiGeethikaBhargavi/AI-Chat-Assistant/README.md

 ## Demo Videos

-Check out the demonstration videos to see ChatGPT Assistant in action:
+Check out the demonstration videos to see AI-Chat-Assistant in action:

 ![0519](https://github.com/falatekmen/ChatGPT-Assistant/assets/81239267/0f9716b3-2a42-4dba-b5dc-d65faa837487)